Antonio Rodriguez (serial killer): Investigation and arrest

 Two days after Mahoney's murder, Philadelphia police released CCTV footage of a man suspected of assaulting a woman in Kensington on December 6, saying that the suspect could be connected to the recent murders in the area.
 The video showed what appeared to be a black male in his early 20s with long sideburns, who walked with a characteristic gait and supposedly said to his assault victim that his name was "Anthony".

 An anonymous tip led to the arrest of a homeless vagrant, 22-year-old Antonio Rodriguez, who had been released from the Curran-Fromhold Correctional Facility on August 29, 2010, after serving a 3-month term for a felony drug charge.
 As a felon, he was obligated to submit his DNA into CODIS on October 25, but as the Philadelphia police had a backlog of more than 5,000 cases, they were unable to link him to the murders until January 10.
 Rodriguez was arrested in the kitchen of an abandoned house on January 17 by a joint team of detectives and marshals.
 In his subsequent confessions, Rodriguez claimed that he initially met the victims to use their services, but during the acts, he would start to choke and beat them until they eventually died.
-He also acknowledged that, even though he knew they were already dead, he nonetheless continued to have sex with their corpses.
+He also acknowledged that even though he knew they were already dead, he nonetheless continued to have sex with their corpses.

 The delay in his arrest caused controversy due to the time DNA processing took place, with estimates suggesting that if it had been processed fast enough, Rodriguez could have been arrested before he killed Mahoney.
-The backlash led to calls for some funds to be allocated to the Philadelphia Police Department, who had trouble with properly testing kits connected to violent crimes.
+The backlash led to calls for some funds to be allocated to the Philadelphia Police Department, which had trouble with properly testing kits connected to violent crimes.

 Trial, sentence and imprisonment

-Rodriguez was soon charged with three counts of murder, and was held in prison without bond.
-Early, prosecutors announced that they would not seek the death penalty, citing the accused's history of mental illness and the fact that he waived his right to a jury trial.
+Rodriguez was soon charged with three counts of murder and was held in prison without bond.
+Prosecutors announced that they would not seek the death penalty, citing the accused's history of mental illness and the fact that he waived his right to a jury trial.
 At his subsequent trial, Rodriguez's attorney attempted to bar the prosecution from presenting his client's graphic written confessions from being used in court, in addition to questioning the legitimacy of how they were obtained in the first place.

 In the end, Rodriguez was found guilty on all counts and handed three consecutive life terms.
-One of the prosecutors, Assistant District Attorney Carlos Vega, later noted that his actions were simply "evil", citing the fact the sexual abuse Rodriguez inflicted post-mortem and him posing his victims' bodies.
-After his sentencing, Rodriguez was transferred to serve his sentence at State Correctional Institution – Rockview, where he remains to this day.
+After his sentencing, Rodriguez was transferred to serve his sentence at State Correctional Institution – Rockview.